kubernetes-sigs/kubebuilder/designs/operator-monitoring-plugin.md

 - Provide manifests that can display operator status for common needs.
 - Add a plugin ~~or enhance the current kustomize plugin~~ that scaffolds Grafana manifests.
+- Enable dashboards to display panels of user-defined metrics.

 ### Non-Goals